falkr/ttm4115/pages/prep-modeling.md

 ## Views and Diagrams

-The model of a building can have different **views**, like showing the building form different perspectives.
+The model of a building can have different **views**, like showing the building from different perspectives.
 There can also be plans for different parts of the infrastructure, like one plan showing the electricity, one focusing on ventilation and another on fire safety.

 Similarly, the UML model of a system provides different views on it using various diagrams.
 These diagrams are like a window into the model.
 For instance, a physical view can show how a system is organized into nodes and distributed (deployment diagram).
 Another dynamic view can show how a component behaves in terms of state machines and interactions.
 Yet another structural view can show how the use cases in a system are organized.